 There are two air raids during the day, one at 10:40 and the other at 16:00.
 The attackers lose two Stukas and an Italian CR 42 fighter in the morning raid, the afternoon one turns out to be only Italian reconnaissance.
 Three are 15 unexploded bombs at Luga which require a big area to be fenced off for a week to see if they have time fuzes.

 Spy Stuff: In the murky world of "black propaganda," the British are second to none.
 Black propaganda is the circulation of false rumors by the government for covert purposes.
 In this case, the British conduct a "whisper campaign" claiming that the Germans had attempted an unsuccessful invasion with heavy losses on 7 September 1940.
 The cause of this supposed German defeat is ascribed to using flaming oil on the seas near the beaches, a particularly vivid image.
 The rumors are complete rubbish that both the German and British governments officially deny.
 However, they gain currency (as intended) among the Americans, who see in the fictional victory a resolute England fighting off the dreaded German hordes and likely to survive.

 Vichy French/Japanese Relations: The two sides return to the bargaining table over French Indochina, but the Japanese alter their attitude.
 They become more demanding and less willing to negotiate.
 Behind the scenes, they have begun shifting troops to the Chinese border with the territory.

-Holocaust: All Polish workers - not just Jewish ones - are required to wear yellow badges with the letter "P" on them (P-badges).
+Holocaust: Polish workers - not just Jewish ones - now are required to wear yellow badges.
+Those for Poles have the letter "P" on them (P-badges).